Tech-98/ionic_searchbar/README.md

 # 3 connect to localhost at specific port server is running

-# 4 shift to responsive design mode
+# 4 switch to responsive design mode